mduqueoviedo/money_money/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself from the gem directory:

-    $ gem install money_money
+    $ rake install

+In the future it might be uploaded to Rubygems repository.

 ## Usage